After The Exam

 Please note that the re-scoring process will only verify the candidate's exactness of this/her examination score, and will not allow him/her to challenge or review the content of the examination, or to seek further content related feedback on any area.

-Candidates can also request a formal review of their examination attempt if they believe they were treated unfairly or if there were any other irregularities in the examination process.
-Please see the "Quick Links" for more information about the re-scoring and appeal procedures.
+Candidates can also request an appeal of their examination attempt if they believe they were treated unfairly or if there were any other irregularities in the examination process.
+Please see the "Quick Links" for more information about the Rescoring and Appeal Policy and associated forms.